 Hunter Business School students learn basic data transmission concepts, including throughput, bandwidth, multiplexing, and common transmission flaws in this Hunter Business School training course.

-Students become familiarized with the various types of wireless networking characteristics, wireless standards that support the Internet of Things (IoT), 802.11 standards and innovations, and virtualization technologies, including how virtual machines connect with a network and how networking infrastructure devices can be virtualized.
+Computer technician students become familiarized with the various types of wireless networking characteristics, wireless standards that support the Internet of Things (IoT), 802.11 standards and innovations, and virtualization technologies, including how virtual machines connect with a network and how networking infrastructure devices can be virtualized.

 This networking course covers cloud computing categories and models, remote access, and the purposes of network segmentation and provides Hunter Business School students with an understanding of how VLANs work and are used.
-Prerequisite: CTNS301
+Course Prerequisite: CTNS301

 Network Communications, Security, and Performance